LobotomyDC/RuneCast/README.md

 * @Bruceleeto for the initial porting attempt, helping me get started with a makefile, as well as a few pointers I probably should have figured out by reading the documentation.
 * Frogdoubler for answering my questions with an insane level of detail.
 * The Simulant.dev and OpenRSC Discord Servers.
+* @GPF/GPFTroy for the SDL2 Port to Dreamcast.

 ## options